 Full-Time / Part-Time Full-Time

-The Collections Cataloguer (CC) will be responsible for the full cataloguing of selected works of art in the Asian Art collection of the Princeton University Art Museum.
-Information will be recorded in the Museum Collections Information System (TMS) utilizing best practices in the cataloguing of works of art.
-As part of the Museum's Information and Technology department, reporting to the Manager of Collections Information and working closely with the Asian art curatorial department, the CC will focus on retrospective cataloguing of high impact works of Asian Art.
-This is a one-year full-time term position with benefits.
+The Cataloguer will be responsible for the full cataloguing of the Princeton University Art Museum's drawings collection.
+Information will be recorded in the Museum's collections information management system, The Museum System® (TMS), utilizing best practices in the cataloging of works of art.
+As part of the Museum's Information and Technology department, and reporting to the Manager of Collections Information, the Cataloger will focus on transcribing a critical mass of analog information about the Museum's drawing collection from source documents such as curatorial files and accession records.

-- Enter compiled data in collections information management system adhering to established standards and guidelines.
+- Enter compiled data in the collections information management system adhering to established standards and guidelines

-- Confer regularly with curatorial and collections information staff to ensure accuracy of information and the use of appropriate authority tools.
+- Confer regularly with collections information staff and curators to ensure accuracy of information and the use of appropriate authority tools

-- Bachelor's degree in art, art history, museum studies, information sciences, or related discipline
+- Bachelor's degree in art, art history, museum studies, information science, or related discipline

-- One to three years demonstrated experience cataloging works of art within a collections information system
+- One to three years' demonstrated experience cataloguing works of art within a collections information system

 - Ability to work independently and efficiently to produce consistent, high-quality results over long-term project

-- Demonstrated interest in museums, art history, visual culture
+- Interest in museums, art history, visual culture

-- Proficiency using multiple operating systems (Windows and Mac OSX) and basic software including Microsoft Office Suite and Adobe Creative Suite
+- Proficiency using multiple operating systems (Windows and Mac OSX) and basic software including Microsoft Office Suite and Adobe Photoshop

 Standard Weekly Hours